solar panels on house

 How to Install Solar Panels

-3. Grid-Tied or Off-Grid: You’ll need to decide whether you want your solar panels to be grid-tied (connected to the local electricity grid) or off-grid (completely independent).
-Grid-tied systems allow you to sell excess energy back to the grid, while off-grid systems require a battery storage solution.
+• Grid-Tied or Off-Grid: You are going to have to decide whether you would prefer to have your solar panels be grid-tied (part of the local electricity grid) or off-grid (not part of any grid).
+Grid-tied systems enable you to sell excess energy that may be produced back to the grid whereas off-grid systems would necessitate a battery storage solution.

 Challenges to Transitioning to Renewable Energy